 We focus on work across a variety of disciplines in which the web is the platform, and where sharing of ideas and methodologies could bring mutual benefit.

-Since the Cluster was launched four years ago the pace of digital research has accelerated.
+Since the Cluster was launched in 2010 the pace of digital research has accelerated.
 Many students in the college are using digital technologies in their personal and project research.
-Some are already becoming leaders in their fields.
-We are adapting the Cluster to serve them better and will report on our progress next term.

 It could be argued that all research these days is digital, since we all use computers in our work.
 The focus of the Digital Research Cluster is on work across a variety of disciplines in which the web is the platform, and where sharing of ideas and methodologies could bring mutual benefit.